-4.1 Linear Gap Penalty
+4.1.
+Alignment graph

-Alignment Graph.
-In the literature on the classic sequence to sequence alignment problem, the problem is either formulated as a dynamic programming problem or an equivalent graph shortest-path problem in an appropriately constructed edge-weighted edit graph or alignment graph [18].
-However, formulating the sequence to graph alignment problem as a dynamic programming recursion, while easy for directed acyclic graphs through the use of topological ordering, is difficult for general graphs due to the possibility of cycles.
-As it turns out, formulation as a shortest-path problem in an alignment graph is still rather convenient, even for graphs with cycles [1,26].
-The alignment graph, described below, is constructed using the given query sequence, the sequence graph and the scoring parameters.
+In the literature on the classic sequence-to-sequence alignment problem, the problem is either formulated as a dynamic programming problem or an equivalent graph shortest-path problem in an appropriately constructed edge-weighted edit graph or alignment graph (Myers, 1991).
+However, formulating the sequence-to-graph alignment problem as a dynamic programming recursion, while easy for DAGs through the use of topological ordering, is difficult for general graphs due to the possibility of cycles.
+As it turns out, formulation as a shortest-path problem in an alignment graph is still rather convenient, even for graphs with cycles (Amir et al., 2000).
+The alignment graph, described below, is constructed using the given query sequence, the sequence graph, and the scoring parameters.

-The alignment graph is a weighted directed graph which is constructed such that each valid alignment of the query sequence to the sequence graph corresponds to a path from source vertex s to sink vertex t in the alignment graph, and vice versa (Fig. 3).
+The alignment graph is a weighted directed graph, which is constructed such that each valid alignment of the query sequence-to-sequence graph corresponds to a path from source vertex s to sink vertex t in the alignment graph, and vice versa (Fig. 3).
 The alignment cost is equal to the corresponding path distance from the source to the sink.
-Note that the alignment graph is a multilayer graph containing m 'copies' of the sequence graph, one in each layer.
+Note that the alignment graph is a multilayer graph containing m "copies" of the sequence graph, one in each layer.
 A column of dummy vertices is required in addition to accommodate the possibility of deleting a prefix of the query sequence.
 Edges that emanate from a vertex are equivalent to the choices available while solving the alignment problem.
 A formal definition of the alignment graph follows: